neau42/ft_ssl_des/readme.md

 # FT_SSL
-An introduction to cryptographic hashing algorithms
+An introduction to cryptographic hashing algorithms and symmetric encoding and encryption

 #### hasing:
 md5 - sha256